-You’ll find the best of both worlds in Auckland, with beautiful rainforest, parks and beaches all so close to the city centre.
+You’ll find the best of both worlds in Auckland, with beautiful rainforests, parks and beaches all so close to the city centre.
 The Waitakere Ranges Regional Park west of the city centre has more than 250 kilometres of walking and hiking tracks through lush native rainforest, past cascading waterfalls and along a magnificent coastline.
 Walk through the region’s largest native forest in the Hunua Ranges or explore the striking landscapes of some of Auckland’s 26 regional parks, such as Duder, Shakespear, Tapapakanga or Awhitu.

 Explore Auckland’s magnificent Hauraki Gulf and its beautiful islands.
 The jewel of the gulf is Waiheke Island, a haven of vineyards, olive groves, beaches and fine dining, just a 40-minute ferry ride from downtown Auckland.

 Auckland has an impressive variety of restaurants, cafes and bars to suit every taste and budget.
-In the inner city you’ll find modern dining at Britomart, Federal Street and City Works Depot.
+In the inner city you’ll find modern dining at Britomart, Commercial Bay, Federal Street and City Works Depot.
 Enjoy dinner and drinks or a casual bite on Auckland’s beautiful waterfront in the Viaduct Harbour and Wynyard Quarter precincts.

 Auckland has three main wine growing regions, where superb wine and stunning scenery go hand in hand.
 Visit Waiheke Island, known as ‘the island of wine’ for its 30 wineries and vineyards.
 North of the city discover Matakana’s boutique wineries set amid picturesque coastal countryside.
-Kumeu in the west is home to Auckland’s oldest established vineyards and is surround by market gardens and organic produce.
+In the west, Kumeu is home to Auckland’s oldest established vineyards and is surround by market gardens and organic produce.